Gitty-McHubface/sdc-project2/README.md

 After increasing the number of training epochs, I thought that the model might be overfitting the training data set due to the 11% difference between the training and validation set accuracy.
 I added dropout regularization and continued to fine tune the hyperparameters until the network returned the result below.

 The model was trained using the TensorFlow AdamOptimizer to reduce the cross entropy loss function.
-After some experimentation, the following hyperparameter values yielded the best results.
+The following hyperparameter values yielded the best results.

 **_Weight initialization:_**
 * mean = 0